Under Biden, Migrants Continue Fighting for the Right to Return to the U.S. - As family separations continue under the Biden administration, unjustly deported migrants are fighting to be reunited with their families.

 In early July, Homeland Security Secretary Alejandro Mayorkas announced a new initiative to review the cases of deported veterans and their immediate families.
 According to a press statement, immigration agencies will create “a rigorous, systematic approach to review the cases of individuals whose removals failed to live up to our highest values.”
 Advocates estimate the initiative could provide hundreds, or potentially thousands, of deported veterans a chance to come home, but it remains unclear whether President Joe Biden is willing to reckon with the millions of other deportations that were executed when he was vice president during the Obama years.

 Until a right of return is codified into law, the deported and their families will continue to bear the burden of punitive U.S. immigration policies.
-“We have these systems that are just meant to break us, break families apart, break communities apart,” says Pricila Rivas, a deportee who works at Al Otro Lado.
+“We have these systems that are just meant to break us, break families apart, break communities apart,” says Pricila Rivas, program coordinator for Al Otro Lado's Bin-National Family Unity Program who happens to be a deportee herself.
 “Something needs to change.”

 Read more https://inthesetimes.com/article/right2return-deportation-family-separation-border-migrants-rhizome-center